Are you a Canadian investor looking to invest in the US stock market?

 BMO ZQQ ETF hedges the US dollar currency exposure back to the Canadian dollar by using currency hedging to eliminate volatility caused by changing currency exchange rates.

 It is one of the largest Canada-listed ETFs that tracks the NASDAQ-100 Index.
 ZQQ ETF boasts a $1.34 billion market capitalization.
-It is one of the costliest ETFs among its Canada-listed peers, with an MER of 0.39%.
+It is one of the costliest ETFs among its Canada-listed peers due to the cost of currency hedging.

 Vanguard is one of the most significant ETF providers in the country, and it has played a pivotal role in bringing the investment vehicle to the mainstream.